cloudflare/cloudflared/README.md

 User documentation for Argo Tunnel can be found at https://developers.cloudflare.com/argo-tunnel/

-## Create Tunnels and routing traffic
+## Creating Tunnels and routing traffic

 Once installed, you can authenticate `cloudflared` into your Cloudflare account and begin creating Tunnels that serve traffic for hostnames in your account.